-Here are three of our favorite places to open a checking account:
+Here are two of our favorite places to open a checking account:

 Betterment Checking — Long known for their robo-advisor investment services, Betterment now offers a number of banking services, including their new checking account.
 With Betterment Checking, you’ll enjoy no ATM or foreign transaction fees, no overdraft fees, and no minimum balance requirements.
 You’ll be able to access your funds using a “tap to pay” debit card, and accounts are insured by the FDIC for up to $250,000.
 Learn more here.

 Looking for more options?
 Check out our full list of the best checking accounts in 2020.